 Module 8 - Addendum: This module provides supplemental materials as additional learning and for reference on many of the topics covered in this course.
 These materials include both technical guidelines developed and endorsed by AAST and professional practice guidelines from the American Academy of Sleep Medicine (AASM) that set the standards for our work in sleep medicine and technology.
 These reference materials are provided as an enhancement to this course.
 Please note that some of the materials provided are not pediatric specific, however all of these references contain information that is relevant in some manner to the care of pediatric sleep patients.

-This resource has been approved for 7.0 AAST CECs.
-As a reminder, CECs earned through AAST-approved educational opportunities will be accepted by the BPRT for RPSGT, CPSGT and CCSH recertification!
+The modules have been approved for 7.0 AAST CECs.
+As a reminder, CECs earned through AAST-approved educational opportunities will be accepted by the BPRT for RPSGT, CPSGT and CCSH recertification.

 Program managers, professors, or organizations who purchase 5+ licenses to the AAST Advanced Pediatrics Module Series qualify for a 5% discount on the total purchase price.